pharmaverse/admiral/README.md

 Tools for developing functions and maintaining a healthy code base within the family of admiral R packages. `{admiraldev}` is intended to be used when developing `{admiral}` or `{admiral}` extension packages.

-Use of this package as a standalone package is currently not recommended.
+**NOTE:** Use of this package as a standalone package is currently not recommended.

 ## Installation